 Harness the power of technology to build your fitness coaching business.
 For instance, you can consider developing a mobile app.
 This will let you coach your clients remotely.
 You can host virtual classes.
-You can also use the right software to easily manage your business, such as when it comes to accounting and marketing.
+You can also use the right software to easily manage your business, such as when it comes to accounting and secure remote access marketing.

 - Get an Insurance

 This is important for your peace of mind and financial security.
 Depending on where you live, it can also be one of the legal requirements when registering your fitness coaching business.
 Injuries can happen, so you need financial protection.
 From public liability to professional indemnity insurance, consider your options.